TheYkk/synator/Readme.md

 ## Watching Namespaces

-synator Operator installs with cluster wide permissions, however you can optionally control which namespaces it watches by by setting the WATCH_NAMESPACE environment variable.
+synator Operator installs with cluster wide permissions, however you can optionally control which namespaces it watches by by setting the WATCHED_NAMESPACES environment variable.

-`WATCH_NAMESPACE` can be omitted entirely, or a comma separated list of k8s namespaces.
+`WATCHED_NAMESPACES` can be omitted entirely, or a comma separated list of k8s namespaces.

-- `WATCH_NAMESPACE=""` will watch for resources across the entire cluster.
+- `WATCHED_NAMESPACES=""` will watch for resources across the entire cluster.
-- `WATCH_NAMESPACE="foo"` will watch for resources in the foo namespace.
+- `WATCHED_NAMESPACES="foo"` will watch for resources in the foo namespace.
-- `WATCH_NAMESPACE="foo,bar"` will watch for resources in the foo and bar namespace.
+- `WATCHED_NAMESPACES="foo,bar"` will watch for resources in the foo and bar namespace.

 ## Build and deploy
 Build docker image